 Hearing aids can be expensive devices, costing anywhere from $1,000 to $5,000 or more.
-To address the need for affordable hearing aids, Audien Hearing entered the market offering devices for less than $100.
+To address the need for affordable hearing support, Audien Hearing entered the market offering products for less than $100.

 While the devices are affordable and easy to obtain, there are limits to their effectiveness, particularly for people with complicated or profound hearing loss.
 Online customer reviews present a mixed bag of satisfaction and frustration with the products and the company’s customer service.